Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 - `allowBatteryManifest` - adds a gizmo to manifest a battery at the wearer.
 - `batteryDef` - what battery to manifest.
 - `transformationApparel` - costume/uniform pieces to auto-equip while worn (restores original apparel on unequip).
+- `chargeUseLabelColorOverride` / `chargeLabelColorOverride` - optionally override the **label text** color on the charge bar.
+- `chargeUsePercentColorOverride` / `chargePercentColorOverride` - optionally override the **percent text** color on the charge bar.

 Notes:
 - Battery manifest currently costs **50% charge** (hardcoded).
 - If `blastDamageType` is omitted, Burn is used.
+- If you don't set charge text overrides, label uses `ringColor` and percent text is white.

 ---